jclem/sseparser/README.md

 defined by [the SSE
 specification](https://html.spec.whatwg.org/multipage/server-sent-events.html).

-> [!WARNING]
-> This is currently pretty basic to cover some personal needs.
-It does not handle malformed streams well.

 ## Usage

 In this example, we make a streaming chat completion request to the OpenAI